-The frequency of changing your air filters as part of AC maintenance depends on several factors.
-However, it is considered to be a good practice to check your filters every month against a light source and change them every 90 days.
-For a home with pets like dogs or cats or someone with allergies, changing the filter every 30 to 60 days will ensure better air quality.
+How often you change your air conditioning filters as part of HVAC preventive maintenance depends on several factors.
+However, a good practice is to check your filters every month.
+For a home with pets or someone with allergies, change the filter every 30 to 60 days.
 Sometimes, for a vacation home or a house with single occupancy and no pets, changing the filter every 6 months may also suffice.

-What are the Negative Impacts of Not Changing Filters on Time?
+Negative Impacts of Not Changing Your Air Conditioning Filter on Time

-Here are some of the negative impacts that occur if you neglect to change your AC air filters on time.
+Here are some of the negative impacts that could occur if you neglect to change your HVAC air filters on time.

 1. Short-Cycling of the AC unit

-Your Ac is meant to cycle off and on throughout the day to maintain the desired temperature.
-However, a dirty air filter can cause these cycles to become shorter, thus affecting the ambient temperature, wasting more energy and making more noise.
+Your AC is meant to cycle off and on throughout the day to maintain the desired temperature.
+However, a dirty air filter can cause these cycles to become shorter, thus affecting the ambient temperature.
+This also wastes more energy.

 2. Improper Cooling

-A dirty air filter results in restricted airflow, thus causing uneven cooling.
-You may find spots that are hotter than ideal in your home, thus resulting in higher energy consumption with less than perfect outcomes.
+A dirty air filter results in restricted airflow, which causes uneven cooling.
+You may find spots that are hotter than ideal in your home, which results in higher energy consumption.

 3. Freezing of the AC unit

-When the air filter gets dirty, it does not allow the clean air to flow freely out of the unit.
+When the air conditioning filter gets dirty, it does not allow the clean air to flow freely out of the unit.
 This causes a build-up of the cool air in the unit, eventually lowering the internal temperature.
-If the filter is not changed for a prolonged period, this can even result in the internal coils to freeze up eventually.
+If the filter is not changed for a prolonged period, this can even result in the internal coils freezing up eventually.

 4. Accumulation of Allergens

-An unclean air filter causes harmful allergens and contaminants to build-up in the ducts.
-This is especially harmful to kids and people susceptible to allergies or for those who suffer from asthma.
-These allergens get released into the air of the house and the occupants end up breathing them.
+An unclean air conditioning filter causes harmful allergens and contaminants to build up in the ducts.
+This is especially harmful to people susceptible to allergies or those who suffer from asthma.
+These allergens get released into the air of the house and the occupants breathe them in.
 Mold allergies also similarly spread from the air ducts.

-Needless to say, all the above implies that an unclean or clogged air filter reduces the efficiency of your AC units drastically.
+Needless to say, all the above shows that an unclean air filter reduces the efficiency of your AC units drastically.
 This further results in increased power consumption with poorer overall cooling.
-Thus changing air filters regularly is paramount to maintaining the optimum efficiency of your installed AC units.
+Changing air filters regularly is paramount to maintaining the optimum efficiency of your AC units.

 AC Repair in Port Saint Lucie, FL and Surrounding Areas

-If you are on the lookout for services like AC maintenance, search no further than American Air Cares.
+On the lookout for services like AC maintenance?
+Search no further than American Air Cares.
 Our licensed, insured and highly experienced air conditioning service professionals are your best bet when it comes to regular AC maintenance.
-We take care of all AC repair needs, including timely filter change so that you can have a hassle-free time to enjoy with your near and dear ones.
+We take care of all AC repair needs, including timely filter change.

 Contact us today to learn more about our services and how we may help you with your requirements.